espiritukarl/CoE-198/README.md

 2. Notes: The connection between GPIO 0 and GND is required when uploading programs into the ESP32-CAM module.
 In order to test the program, remove the connection between those two pins.

 ### IV.
 Setting up MQTT Broker for IoT Dashboard
 Next is to set up the MQTT Broker for the IoT Dashboard.
-For our project, we will use the [things.ph]() website.
+For our project, we will use the [things.ph](https://things.ph/) website.
 Go to “things.ph” and register for an account.
 There, the necessary details for your MQTT connection will be given.

+### V. Running the Code
+1. For the code, we used Google Colab.
+Open the [notebook](https://github.com/espiritukarl/CoE-198/blob/main/watermeter_prediction.ipynb) and run the cells.
+2. Run the Prerequisites section.
+3. Mount your Google Drive.
+4. Use the correct directory of the [Prediction_Files folder](https://github.com/espiritukarl/CoE-198/tree/main/Prediction_Files)
+5. Load the models.
+6. Run the functions.
+You can see all the functions below the “FUNCTIONS” text.
+7. Run the code below the load model functions.
+Make sure there is an input image already.